kckecheng/cheatsheets/go.rst

     t := i.(T)
     t, ok := i.(T)

-- Type conversion is used to convert between varaible types
+- Type conversion is used to convert between variable types

   ::

     a, b := 3, 10
     c := float32(a) / flat32(b)

-- Type casting exists in go, but is rarelly used - ignore this
+- Type casting exists in go, but is rarely used - ignore this
 - Type switch is only a special switch statement

   ::